alek-dunaev/checkio/Solution/Strings and Integers/README.md

 The initial and final markers always exist in a string and go one after another.
 Input: Three arguments.
 All of them are strings (str).
 The second and third arguments are the initial and final markers.
 Output: A string (str).

+14. In a given string you need to check if one symbol goes right after another.
+If so - return True, otherwise - False.
+If one of the symbols is not in the given word - your function should return False.
+If two seeking symbols are the same - your function should return False.
+Input: Three arguments.
+The first one is a given string (str), second is a symbol (str) that should go first, and the third is a symbol (str) that should go after the first one.
+Output: A logic value (bool).